-The Sidings Youth Project works with young people predominately from, the borough of Camden, who are aged 11-19yrs offering youth orientated activities, advice, support, information and guidance.
+The Sidings Youth Project works with young people predominately from the borough of Camden who are aged 11-19yrs (from Year 7 upwards) offering youth orientated activities, advice, support, information and guidance.
 We work directly with young people and their families to assist young people in their development to adulthood addressing issues which directly affect them and their communities.
 We are an open and friendly provision with a skilled staff team delivering high quality programmes and activities with and for our youth members.

 The Sidings Youth Project provides a programme of youth activities for young people that promote social inclusion and participation.
 These include recreational, educational, creative, physical and social aspects with the aim of engaging young people in a programme of activities in a safe, nurturing and stimulating environment.
 We work with local partners to develop and extend on our work to increase the potential for tangible outcomes and accreditations.

-We also run activities during the school holidays offering off-site trips and activities such as Paintballing, Water sports, such as sailing, kayaking, and powerboat rides, trips to theme parks, themed workshops and some residential activities where we take the young people out of the city to give them a view of a differing environment.
-To get a better feel for what we do visit our facebook page, www.facebook.com/SidingsYouthProject
+We also run activities during the school holidays offering off-site trips and activities such as bowling, ice skating, swimming, crazy golf, water sports to theme parks, and themed workshops.
+We also offer places on residential activity weekends where we take the young people out of the city to give them a view of a differing environment.
+Our school holiday activities are very popular and priority will be given to young people who regularly attend our term-time youth provision.
+To get a better feel for what we do check us out on Instagram: @sidingsyp or email:firstname.lastname@example.org

 Sidings Transition Project acts as a useful link between the play & sports services and the youth club.
-Here we work with young people aged 11 yrs to 14yrs to get used to a youth club setting and enable them to gain confidence and develop their own activities and ideas.
+Here we work with young people aged 11 years to 14yrs to get used to a youth club setting and enable them to gain confidence and develop their own activities and ideas.
 The young people can try out taster sessions and activities which are age appropriate in a safe and nurturing environment which are challenging and provide them with opportunities for growth and achievements.
-These include sports, music production, special project work and taster sessions.

 Youth trustees are an invaluable part of the provision enabling young people with opportunities for volunteering and taking ownership of the project.
 Young people who have been attending the project for a period of time are encouraged to help at the project both in terms of delivering the programme and also serving as ambassadors to raise the profile of the Sidings Youth Project and young people in general.
 They are provided with support and guidance in their role to provide them with valuable transferable skills which they can use on their portfolios/record of achievements or C.V’s.